orion-project/rezonator2/docs/schema-format-variants.md

 # Schema file format

-Some thoughts about different schema formats.
+There are some thoughts about different schema formats.

 ## INI

-Old INI-based schema format is compact and easy to read but it lacks of features like nested objects structure.
+Old INI-based schema format is compact and easy to read, but it lacks features like nested objects structure.

 ```
 [PREFERENCES]
 Version=1.2